'Never in a million years' - Hamilton grabs 80th pole as Vettel flounders | AFP - This kiji is

 "This is not the position we deserve to be in," insisted the German, who had barely left the garage before informing Ferrari of their mistake over team radio.

-"I think we have better pace than ninth so I'm not too worried."
+"I think we have better pace than ninth so I'm not too worried," added Vettel, who was later bumped up to eighth after Esteban Ocon incurred a three-place penalty for failing to slow sufficiently for red flags during practice.

 'Battle over'